 At Whatfield CEVC Primary School we offer a curriculum that that is rich, diverse and personalised to meet all the needs of pupils, including those who are eligible for pupil premium funding.

-We celebrate the good progress and the achievements of all our pupils, including those who are eligible for Free School Meals and those who are “Looked After Children” or come from a military background.
-We have systems in place that track and monitor pupil progress.
-We also set individual targets for pupils that are reviewed regularly.
+We celebrate the good progress and the achievements of all our pupils, including those who are eligible for Free School Meals, those who are “Looked After Children” or come from a military background.
+We have systems in place to track and monitor pupil progress.
+We also set individual targets for pupils that are reviewed regularly, and PEP (Personal Education Plans) for pupils who are Looked After (CLA).
+A termly funding application is made for CLA pupils for their funding.

-CURRENT ALLOCATION: This year (2017/18) we have been allocated £7956 in total, which was derived from pupils with a mixture of the backgrounds detailed above.
-It has been used in a variety of ways over the years, including access to the 'Kudos' programme which was designed to raise self esteem and aspiration, in conjunction with the Suffolk constabulary.
-Teaching assistant support was also budgeted for,so that pupils were able to access drawing and talking therapy, socially speaking activities, spelling interventions and gym trail.
-Additional Teacher assistant time also enabled Qualified Teachers to work with much smaller groups.
-Funding was also used to support pupils attendance on educational visits and activities.
-The funding also subsidised clubs, and allowed for pupils to have one piece of uniform free.
-The school budget also supported this, since governors have a policy of inclusion, and so have spent more than the pupil premium allowance on ensuring all pupils have access to these opportunities, especially for those in families which are hard-pressed, yet just above the pupil premium requirements.
-We have also purchased time from a specialist Maths Teacher to enable pupils to access quality tutoring in small groups to support learning, from a speech and language therapist in partnership with Bildeston Primary School to support early language skills and from a play therapist, to support the emotional and behavioural needs of some pupils.
+CURRENT ALLOCATION: This year (2018/19) we were allocated £12278 in total, which was derived from pupils with a mixture of the backgrounds detailed above.
+It has been used in a variety of ways over the years and a package of support has been devised to encourage parents to apply for the free school meals grant.
+Teaching assistant support is budgeted for,so that pupils are able to access drawing and talking therapy, socially speaking activities, spelling interventions and gym trail.
+Additional Teacher assistant time also enables Qualified Teachers to work with much smaller groups which includes disadvantaged pupils.
+Funding is also used to support pupils attendance on educational visits and activities.
+The funding has subsidised clubs, and pays for pupils to have one piece of school uniform.
+In times when funding has been lower, the school budget has supported this expenditure, since governors have a policy of inclusion, and have spent more than the pupil premium allowance on ensuring all pupils have access to opportunities, especially for those in families which are hard-pressed, yet just above the free school meal requirements.
+We also purchase time from a specialist Maths Teacher to enable pupils to access quality tutoring in small groups to support learning, from a speech and language therapist in partnership with Bildeston Primary School to support early language skills from a play therapist when needed and the CISS service, to support the emotional and behavioural needs of pupils who need additional help in this area.